Stromboli (1950 film): Background

 The film is the result of a famous letter from Ingrid Bergman to Roberto Rossellini, in which she wrote that she admired his work and wanted to make a movie with him.
-Rossellini and she set up a joint production company for the film, Societ per Azioni Berit (Berit Films, sometimes written as Bero Films), and she also helped Rossellini to secure a production and distribution deal with RKO and its then owner, Howard Hughes, thus securing most of the budget together with international distribution for the film.
+Bergman and Rossellini set up a joint production company for the film, Società per Azioni Berit (Berit Films, sometimes written as Bero Films).
+She also helped Rossellini to secure a production and distribution deal with RKO and its then owner, Howard Hughes, thus securing most of the budget together with international distribution for the film.
 Originally, she had approached Samuel Goldwyn, but he bowed out after having seen Rossellini's film Germany, Year Zero.

 The terms of Rossellini's contract with RKO stated that all footage had to be turned over to RKO, which would edit an American version of the film, based on Rossellini's Italian version.
 However, the US version was eventually made without the director's input.
 Rossellini protested, and claimed that RKO's 81-minute version was radically different from his original 105-minute version.
 Rossellini obtained support from Father Félix Morlión, who had been involved in the screenwriting.
 He sent a telegram to Joseph Breen, director of MPPDA's Production Code Administration, urging him to compare the original script with the RKO version, as he felt that the religious theme he had written into the screenplay had been lost.
 The conflict eventually led to Rossellini and RKO taking legal action against each other over the international distribution rights to the film.
 The exact outcome is unknown, but the unrestored RKO version of the film, as distributed, is 102–105 minutes long.
 It lists credits that were missing in the first RKO version, but it still has 1950 as the production year, and the same MPAA number as the 81-minute version.
 This indicates that the differences were resolved rather quickly.

 Some confusion surrounds the Italian release date of the film.
 Modern sources list the release year as either 1949 or 1950, but an Associated Press article dated March 12, 1950, reported that the film had not yet been shown publicly in Italy.
 Apparently, few Italians had a chance to see the film until it was screened at the 11th Venice International Film Festival on August 26, 1950.